-Companies rely on contracts to outline specific parameters for all areas of a business.
-Any sized industry, from huge corporations to small businesses, need contracts in place to establish guidelines in a legally-binding format.
-Since contracts are prevalent in so many industries, contract management is a gainful career choice.
-Contract managers can work for the Government or in commercial settings, so there are many lucrative career options available in the field.
+Companies rely on contracts to outline specific parameters for many areas of a business.
+Both giant corporations and small businesses use contracts to help establish guidelines in a legally-binding format.
+Since contracts are prevalent in so many industries, contract management can be a beneficial career choice.

-Brian Huther is a Contracts Manager for Celestar Corporation.
-As a member of the National Contract Management Association, he exemplifies why contract management is such an advantageous career choice.
+Brian Huther is a Contract Manager for Celestar Corporation.
+As a member of the National Contract Management Association, he exemplifies why contract management can be an advantageous career choice.
 Brian answered the following questions to help offer guidance to potential contract managers and those just getting started on their contract management career path.

 How did you get started in contact management?

-After receiving my Bachelor’s Degree in Accounting, I decided to pursue a M.S. in Acquisition and Contract Management, as I wanted a degree that was specialized, rather than a more generalized degree.
-Shortly thereafter, I took an Accounting/Pricing position with a Service Disabled Veteran Owned Small Business (SDVOSB) in Tampa, Florida, named Celestar Corporation.
+After receiving my B.A. in Accounting, I decided to pursue a M.S. in Acquisition and Contract Management, as I wanted a degree that was specialized, rather than a more generalized degree.
+Shortly thereafter, I took an Accounting/Pricing position with a service disabled veteran-owned small business in Tampa, Florida, named Celestar Corporation.

 This has been the best career move I made.
-Celestar Corporation has supported me 100% in other career advancements, including becoming a Certified Federal Contracts Manager, being inducted into the highly competitive Contract Management Leadership Development Program, and being promoted to Contracts Manager!"
+Celestar Corporation has supported me 100% in other career advancements, including becoming a Certified Federal Contracts Manager, being inducted into the highly competitive Contract Management Leadership Development Program, and being promoted to contract manager!

-If you could give only one piece of advice to others considering a career in contract management
+If you could give one piece of advice to others considering a career in contract management, what would it be?

 I would tell them to always continue to better themselves and to stay active in professional groups such as the National Contract Management Association (NCMA).
 NCMA boasts a huge network of contracting professionals, and also affords contracting professionals some of the best training in the world.
 Using this organization to its full extent is a good way to assure your continued success in this field.